VGLoic/aws-exploration/README.md

 I also modified the `compose.yaml` in order to spawn a `Postgres` database in the docker compose, I actually modified just a few details around what `docker init` provided me at the start.

 With that, I am all set and by running `docker compose up --build`, I can query my healthcheck route `curl http://localhost:3002/health` and get my updated response `{"db_ok":true,"ok":true}` (I don't really care about the format of the healtcheck response too by the way).

+### 13. Create a database

+So I looked a bit on how to create a Postgres on AWS, I found that I needed to go to [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/).
+As I liked my previous video, I looked for a video of the same guy than before about RDS, I found this [one](https://www.youtube.com/watch?v=vw5EO5Jz8-8).
+I watched it but it is not exactly what I want to do.

+I'll go try to do the thing by myself!

+So I go to RDS and go with the `Create database` link.

+My first choice is to choose a *Database creation method* between *Standard create* and *Easy create*, I'll go for *Standard create* as the video taught me that *Easy create* could lead to things that cost more money and that I would like to see the various options.

+Then I need to choose an *Engine*, here I will go for the very simple *PostgreSQL*, I'll not got for Aurora.
+For a serious project, I think I would go for Aurora but in my case, I want to start with something dead simple.

+I choose the latest *engine version* and then select the *Free tier*.

+#### Enter the settings

+I'll go quickly on the non interesting things.

+- DB instance identifier: aws-guide-db-1,
+- username & password: some stuff I chose,
+- DB instance class: I don't have much choice here, free tier I guess.
+I'll go with the `db.t3.micro`, I don't really need performance anyway here,
+- storage type: I stay with the default `General Purpose SSD (gp2)`,
+- allocated storage: the minimum with 20GiB,
+- I disable storage autoscaling,

+#### Connectivity

+A bit more involved piece here.

+First I need to choose a *Compute resource* between *Don’t connect to an EC2 compute resource* and *Connect to an EC2 compute resource*.
+The second option is tempting but it asked me to select an EC2 instance by ID.
+So this is not really what I want since I don't know in advance which EC2 instance I have.

+As I understand, this option is more if I have one static EC2 instance running in a different VPC and I want to automatically make the network changes.
+In my case, I plan to put everything in the default VPC so I expect to not have to do complex stuff for connection, to be confirmed.
+In any case, I can still go back to this later on so I will choose the first option *Don’t connect to an EC2 compute resource*.

+Then I need to choose a *Network type* between `IPv4` and `IPv4 and/or IPv6`, I'll stay simple with only `IPv4` as it is written that `IPv6` would require additional configuration.

+For VPC, subnet and VPC security group, I choose the default everytime as I want to stay within my default VPC where my task will be.

+I disable the public access to the database as I want to interact with my DB only through my app.

+I let the other options as default.

+#### Database authentication

+I choose only Password authentication.
+The addition of IAM database authentication seems promising but I don't want to deal with IAM for now as I cheat with my root user.

+#### Other settings

+I specify in the *Initial database name* that I want `awsguide`.
+Otherwise I would need to create this database later on.

+I let everything else as default.

+#### Database creation

+I create my database.
+This took a few minutes!

+## 14. Connecting the app to the database

+First I push my new Docker image on ECR using the same process than previously.

+Then I create a new `revision` for my task definition.
+- I update the used image,
+- I add a `DATABASE_URL` environment variable, the format is `postgresql://<Postgres user>:<Postgres password>@<Posgres host>:<Postgres port>/<Posgtres DB>`.

+I have my new revision, I try to launch a task with it, I don't expect it to work but who knows.

+Looks like it worked!
+I can query my healthcheck and it says everything is healthy!

+I add a log in the `main.rs` to be sure connection is made.
+I create a new task definition and a new task.

+Ok everything seems to be working, great success!

+I delete my database in order to not have to pay something.
+I will create it again if needed.

 ## Development